Qatari foreign aid: Aims

 According to the Qatari Ministry of Foreign Affairs, helping countries achieve internationally agreed development goals is the main objective of the program.
 Additionally, poverty reduction, including through employment creation in rebuilding and infrastructure projects, improved health and education as well as better management of the environment, are the main areas of focus of Qatar's international cooperation.

 Qatar also promotes dialogue through soft power diplomacy initiatives in regional and international affairs, hoping to consolidate peace and stability, in addition to good relations with neighbouring countries and strategic alliances with major powers.

 Areas of focus

 Qatar's foreign aid focuses principally on the Arab world.
 For example, in 2013, around 93 percent of Qatar's Official Development Assistance (ODA) went to countries in the region.
 Syria was the largest recipient, receiving $422 million, with much of this going towards humanitarian needs.
 Morocco, Palestine, Egypt, Yemen and Lebanon were among the other main recipients.

 The Arab world

 Syria

 Since the Syrian revolution of 2011, Qatar's stance has been well known to the international political scene, making repeated calls for Syrian President Bashar al-Assad to step down and for new elections.
 Qatar has donated in excess of $1.6 billion to Syria in humanitarian aid for victims of the conflict in Syria, according to an article by Qatar's foreign minister in Britain’s Daily Telegraph in February 2015, despite allegations in 2013 that $650m pledged to the UN remained undelivered.
+In June 2023, Qatar pledged to donate $75 million for humanitarian needs to Syria.
+In August 2023, Qatar Charity rehabilitated the Bablit Water Station in northern Syria, enhancing water access and employment opportunities in the region.